This post may contain affiliate links. Please read our disclosure policy.

 A huge fan of Nigella Lawson’s original breakfast bar recipe, I decided to try her new, improved breakfast bar recipe (from Simply Nigella: Feel Good Food (affiliate link), which she describes as, “gluten-free, dairy-free and enough seeds to make you start sprouting.”

-Make these bars at the weekend, and you’ll be set up for the week if you’re someone who needs to grab-and-go in the morning.
+These healthy breakfast bars contain no processed sugar and are brimming with good-for-you ingredients.
+Make these bars on the weekend, and you will be set up for the week if you are someone who needs to grab-and-go in the morning.

-How Many Calories and WW Points in Nigella’s Healthy Breakfast Bars
+How Many Calories and WW Points in Nigella’s Healthy Breakfast Bars?

 6 SmartPoints (Green plan)